-QQ has not changed dues amounts since 2017.
-At its September meeting, QQ determined to raise dues by 3% in 2022.
+At its September 2021 meeting, QQ determined to raise dues by 3% in 2022; this same 3% due increase is proposed for 2023 dues.
 QQ is not charged the standard indirect rate, as consultants utilize less of the kind of resources charged to indirect.
 The program is charged an administrative fee of less than the +/- 15% indirect cost.
 Last year, that was 8%.

-The annual QQ budget is also reviewed and approved by that Committee, which has direct oversight of the consultants who work with QQ.
+The annual QQ budget is reviewed and approved by QQ which has direct oversight of its consultant team.
 Dues from QQ fund most program activities.
-QQ approved its budget in September of 2021.
+QQ will review the 2023 budget in November of 2022.